Historical Apoplexy · State Legislative Adaptations · Michigan

 United States in the 1960s.
 On July 18, 2013, the city of Detroit

-filed for Chapter 9 bankruptcy — the largest municipal bankruptcy
+filed for Chapter 9 bankruptcy, the largest municipal bankruptcy

-filing in United States history, with estimated debts of eighteen to
+filing in United States history, with estimated debts of eighteen

-twenty billion dollars ($18,000,000,000 to $20,000,000,000).
-Pensions
+to twenty billion dollars ($18,000,000,000 to $20,000,000,000).

-is the instrument-to-institution transformation described by Carroll
+later.
+This is the instrument-to-institution transformation

-industry was the instrument of shared prosperity; when it became an
+(1961): the automobile industry was the instrument of shared

-institution serving shareholder value over community, it left.
-Detroit
+over community, it left.
+Detroit is not a cautionary tale about

-is not a cautionary tale about "urban decay" — it is a case study in
+"urban decay"; it is a case study in deliberate productive capacity

 (3) The United States has approximately two hundred ninety-three